jokajak/keyseer.nvim/doc/DESIGN.md

 2. For each key mapping, get the next key codes
     * the next key codes could be a list of key codes
 3. Set the highlight based on the information about the next key code
   * longer mappings means it's a prefix
   * more than one mapping means it's a group
   * could be included with shift
   * could be included with meta
   * could be included with ctr

+## 8 Mar 2023 Idea

+* Keyfinder the plugin is responsible providing a mechanism to open a keyfinder object
+* The keyfinder object is responsible for the core functionality:
+    * Manage the buffer
+    * Track the state
+    * Manage the keymaps for the buffer

+## Usability Goals

+* The keyboard should display the key buttons
+* Key buttons that have a keymap for the button should be highlighted
+* Pressing `<S-<leader>>` should toggle whether or not the `Shift` key should be considered down.
+In other words modifying if we check for upper case or lower case for a key button
+* Pressing `<C-<leader>>` should toggle whether or not the `Ctrl` key should be considered down.
+In other words modifying if we display buttons.
+* Pressing `<M-<leader>>` should toggle whether or not the `Meta` key should be considered down.
+In other words modifying if we display buttons.
+* The state of the modifier buttons should be displayed at the bottom of the buffer
+* The state of the modifier buttons should default to off
+* The Keyfinder plugin will expose an API that will allow specifying the initial state of the modifier buttons.